Ts”kel EdD pathway Information Session

 Overview

-The Office of Indigenous Education (OIE), in partnership with the Department of Educational Studies (EDST), has proposed a sub-specialization focused on Indigenous Educational Leadership and Resurgence that will be offered to learners enrolled in the EdD in Educational Leadership and Policy degree program offered by the Department of Educational Studies within the Faculty of Education (FoE).
-This sub-specialization, which is pending government approval, is proposed to begin in July, 2025.
+The Office of Indigenous Education (OIE), in partnership with the Department of Educational Studies (EDST), has a sub-specialization focused on Indigenous Educational Leadership and Resurgence that will be offered to learners enrolled in the EdD in Educational Leadership and Policy degree program offered by the Department of Educational Studies within the Faculty of Education (FoE).
+This sub-specialization, which is pending government approval, is beginning in July, 2025.
 This new Indigenous-focused sub-specialization responds to UBC’s Indigenous Strategic Plan, as well as the UBC and the Faculty of Education Strategic Plans, aimed at Indigenous community engagement and increasing educational opportunities and pathways for Indigenous learners.

 Ts”kel: Indigenous Educational Leadership and Resurgence Ed.D Program will support Indigenous scholars, educators, policy-makers, and leaders interested in a cohort-based model of learning, who wish to remain in community-based settings while aspiring to leadership roles in Indigenous education, such as formal and informal leadership in K-12 classrooms and administration, post-secondary educational institutions, government, curriculum development, teaching and learning in higher education, human resources educational management, student affairs, community-based work and other associated professionals in educational roles in health, governance-, and social-service-related fields.